horstjens/pygame_pacman/README.md

 # pygame_pacman
-pacman cline using python3 and pygame
+pacman clone using python3 and pygame